 After Phoenix’s initial success at the Llangollen International Eisteddfod competitions became a regular occurrence.
 Let The People Sing, The Cork Music Festival and the Elgar Festival in Worcester are most memorable and the choir has regularly reached the final of the BBC Choir of the Year.

 Norman’s passing in 2009 left the choir without a conductor.
 For a year three members of choir took rehearsals and conducted at concerts.
-In 2010 David Crown was appointed as the new musical director and spent six years with the choir until summer 2016 when David moved on to pursue a new chapter in his career.
+In 2010 David Crown was appointed as the new musical director and spent six years with the choir until summer 2016 when David moved on to another chapter in his conducting career..
 During David’s time as musical director, the choir instituted an Annual Carol Concert on a Saturday ten days or so before Christmas and an Annual “Come & Sing” of a ‘work’ in July.
 So far we have sung the Fauré, Mozart and Verdi Requiems.
-The choir has also enjoyed tours with David to Cork in 2015 and Kent in 2016.
+The choir also enjoyed memorable tours with David to Cork in 2015 and Kent in 2016.

 Norman Morris was the founder of Reading Phoenix Choir and remained its musical director until his passing in April 2009.
 Just two weeks previously he had been conducting what was to be his final concert: a festival of choirs* with the Reading Male Voice Choir, Reading Bach Choir, Basingstoke Ladies Choir and a children’s choir.
 In May the planned 40th-season celebratory concert changed into a memorial concert for Norman bringing many ex-Phoenix members back to sing some of Norman’s favourite pieces without a conductor and just a music stand there.
 Which, as Norman never used one, was most poignant.